AgeOfMarcus/ai-control/README.md

 # Future ideas

+Ngl I'm writing this for myself.
+Sorry if I get too verbose with it.

 * executing shell commands
 * scheduling events for the future
+* change `main.py` to `chatbot.py`, expose an interface. then make a new `main.py` with a CLI to run either the agent, chat, or both.
+* add an option, for when running chat from a Termux environment (or when running both - as it must be a Termux environment), to **use Termux speech to text and vice versa** instead of typing to the bot

 # setup/installation
 Make a copy of `.env.example` named `.env` and set the following keys: